🚀Defining of A Config Function

 Instantiation

-from hypster import load
+from hypster import instantiate

 Last updated